The Changeling Hypothesis/Premature Prediction

 • • • •

-On Voldemort’s end it seems also clear that he must personally destroy Harry Potter if he is ever to be able to function again as a “complete” entity.
+Returning to the Changeling hypothesis; on Voldemort’s end it seems also clear that he must personally destroy Harry Potter if he is ever to be able to function again as a “complete” entity.
 If anyone else should manage to kill the boy, the human soul that was once Tom Riddle’s is so entangled with that of Harry Potter that it might, despite his measures to attain immortality, be carried through the Veil with it and permanently lost.

 However, it is also clear to the reader that Voldemort is not aware that he does not have possession of his own soul.
 Nor does he realize that if he does succeed in murdering Harry and recovering it, he will be recovering a soul that understands itself to be Harry Potter.